TranPhucVinh/C/Introduction/Data structure/Array/Two dimension array on stack memory.md

 * ``(*(array+row))[column]``
 * ``*(*(array+row))+column``

-## 2D array as a function parameter
+# 2D array on stack memory as a function parameter

 ### Using array[row][column]